Vanguard Review 2020

 According to their website, investing your retirement funds with Vanguard comes with the following benefits:

-- In the past decade, Vanguard’s no-load mutual funds performed better than their peers 85% of the time.
+- In the past decade, Vanguard’s no-load mutual funds performed better than their peers by 87% as of December, 2019.

-- Vanguard’s fund expenses are 83% lower than average.
+- Vanguard’s fund expenses are 82% lower than average as of December, 2019.

 - You get lots of investment options with a Vanguard IRA.
 For example, you can opt to invest in one fund, like the Vanguard Target Retirement 2055 Fund (VFFVX), which is designed for people who plan to retire between 2053 and 2057.

-Vanguard’s Personal Advising service connects you with a financial advisor who can help you plan and pursue your financial goals.
+The Vanguard Personal Advisor Service connects you with a financial advisor who can help you plan and pursue your financial goals.
 If you have under $500,000 in investments, you’ll be able to speak with someone on a team of advisors.
 If you have over $500,000 in investments, you’ll be paired with a dedicated advisor.

 My favorite part about Vanguard’s personal advising service is that their employees don’t receive bonuses or commissions for selling Vanguard’s services to you.
 This falls in line with one of the company’s guiding principles of putting customers’ interests ahead of company profits.